CMCRobotics/opticalcomputer/README.md

 Raspberry Pi Connect is working, just about.
 The mouse is very slow.
 But the graphics work (except the camera when the cable was wonky).

+REMINDER: Modify the boot.txt to turn off the LED on the pi on the board.
+Probably something like this: https://forum.magicmirror.builders/topic/17038/how-to-turn-off-raspberry-pi-leds/4 .